-Dan Skelton has established himself amongst Britain's finest National Hunt trainers in the last few years and he will head to the Cheltenham Festival hoping for success on the big stage.
+Dan Skelton has established himself amongst Britain's finest National Hunt trainers in the last few years, claiming some notable victories at the biggest meetings across the racing calendar.

 The former assistant to Paul Nicholls has formed a strong alliance with his brother Harry - former champion jockey and the man charged with steering the leading hopes of Team Skelton.

 The Warwickshire-based trainer has been operating on his own since 2013 and his notable successes during that time include Roksana's victory in the Grade 1 David Nicholson Mares' Hurdle at the Cheltenham Festival in 2019.

 Dan Skelton comes from a family with an impressive sporting pedigree, with his father Nick having claimed Olympic gold medals in Equestrian at both the London Games in 2012 and in Rio de Janeiro four years later.